Our programs

 Dianosic unique platform - Created to radically transform the management of these debilitating diseases

-Delivering patient centric, “insert and forget” solutions maximizing patient quality of life and addressing physicians’ needs in terms of efficacy, safety, ease of use and patient adherence to treatment.
+Provide patient-centered “insert-and-forget” solutions that maximize patients’ quality of life while meeting physicians’ needs in terms of efficiency, safety, ease of use, and patient adherence to treatment.

-Long term, bioresorbable, unique product architecture, designed to optimally deliver a targeted, low dose of effective drug treatment in a controled and steady manner.
+A unique, long-term bioresorbable product architecture designed to optimally deliver a low, targeted dose of effective drug therapy in a controlled and stable manner.

-Implantable “in-office” under local anesthesia, generating significant savings for the healthcare systems.
+“In-office” implantation under local anesthesia, generating significant cost savings for healthcare systems.

-100% treatment compliance (vs 15% for nasal sprays in rhinitis¹⁰) thank to our “insert and forget” solution.
+100% treatment adherence (compared to 15% for nasal sprays in rhinitis¹⁰) thanks to our “insert-and-forget” solution.

 Unique scaffold architecture combined with proprietary drug-eluting, long-term resorbable polymer